jsiegenthaler/homebridge-eosstb/README.md

 ## Limitations
 Due to HomeKit app limitation, the maximum services for 1 accessory is 100.
 Over this value HomeKit app will no longer respond.
-As services in this accessory are, (1.
+Services in this accessory are: 1.
 Information service, 2.
 Television service, 3.
 Speaker service, and 4.
 Input service.
 The inputs can consume services 5-100 (every input = 1 service)).
 If all services are enabled possible inputs to use is thus 96.
 Hoever, the more services you have, the slower the plugin might be.
 So I have limited the inputs to maximum 50.

 ## Configuration
 Add a new platform to your homebridge `config.json`.

-Specific "favourite" inputs can be added manually or all available inputs reported by the AVR will be set.

 Example configuration: